What is Colour?

 Excerpt: The Transporter in Wetledale

-The Transporter halted his cart where the track began to descend steeply into Wetledale.
+The Transporter halted his cart where the track began its steep descent into Wetledale.
 The mist still sat in wisps over fields that edged the river as it flowed along the valley floor.
 Even though the mist had nearly lifted, everything the Transporter could see beneath him remained grey, white, brown, or occasionally, the blood red of rust.

 Questions and Answers